-Attach this cute free owl printable with tape or a ribbon to a plate of cookies, package of diapers, loaf of bread, candy bar, or gift card.
+Attach a tag with tape or a ribbon to a plate of cookies, package of diapers, loaf of bread, candy bar, or gift card.

 Youth sneak up to the front door while an adult waits just up the street with the “get-away car”.
 Quietly prop the item against the front door, ring the doorbell, and then run like mad!